pj/typemagic/packages/graphql/README.md

 Typeshaman Graphql (TSGQL) is a layer over graphql-js that provides a much more typesafe way to create a schema.

 TSGQL guides you to write a correct schema that is based on the types/classes and resolve functions.
-TSGQL extracts the arguments, return type, root type and related objects and creates a type that represents what the schema should be based on the typescript types.
+TSGQL uses the arguments and return types of resolver functions to determine what you need to pass to generate a correct graphql schema.

 It also includes code to help build graphql queries and validate variables based on TSGQL schemas that can be used by graphql clients.

 # Server

-The `build` function takes a schema and returns an object can be passed to `express-graphql` to serve the generated schema as usual:
+The `build` function takes a schema and returns an graphql js objects can be passed to `express-graphql` to serve the generated schema as usual:

 ```typescript